 - Vaginal scarring and pain

-Manufacturers Involved In Lawsuits Over Defective TVM And Bladder Sling Products
+The Manufacturers Involved in Lawsuits Over Defective TVM and Bladder Sling Products

 Companies that are the subject of lawsuits involving transvaginal mesh and bladder slings include: